lucyfoster13/rock-paper-scissors/README.md

 ### Code
 * Code to disable the game buttons when the page first loads: https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp
 * When I ran into obstacles, this website helped me to fix them and to further understand the logic and function behind the code: https://hackr.io/blog/how-to-build-rock-paper-scissors-in-javascript
-* I learned how to create a countdown timer with help from this video: https://www.youtube.com/watch?v=x7WJEmxNlEs
+* I learned how to create a countdown timer with help from this site: https://www.shecodes.io/athena/52336-how-to-create-a-countdown-timer-in-javascript
 * I learned how to add a modal box from this lesson: https://www.w3schools.com/howto/howto_css_modals.asp

 ### Media